browarsoftware/deep_learning_summer_school_2025/RL/Reinforcementlearning.md

 ### Configuring the Python and Unity environment

-Installation: Windows 11 OS, Python 3.9, torch 2.2.2, numpy 1.23.5, mlagents-envs 0.3, mlagents 0.3, onnx 1.16.2.
-Then downgrade protobuf to version 3.20.0.
+Installation: Windows 11 OS / macOS X 11+ / Ubuntu 24.04, Unity 2021.3.18f1+, Python 3.9, torch 2.2.2, numpy 1.23.5, mlagents-envs 0.3, mlagents 0.3, onnx 1.16.2 (downgrade protobuf to version 3.20.0!).
 The version presented here is different from [Al-agents Installation](https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Installation.md), but it works :-)

 To test if the installation works, run (in the Python environment installation directory):